jhuhtanen/tikawe-skillr/README.md

 ## Delivery on 04.05.2025
 This delivery contains everything on the previous deliveries, so it'a s completed web application.
+Please, read carefully the setup part and specially pay attention to the copying of the config.py.
 The functionality contains:

 ### User registration, authentication and password reset